csiebler/hackfestbot2018/README.md

 ## Instructions

-To run the bot locally, execute:
+To run the bot locally, execute and make sure that `.env` has a valid connection string to a Storage Account, as well as a fitting LUIS model in the background:

 ```
 $ git clone https://github.com/csiebler/hackfestbot2018.git